exonum/exonum-doc/src/architecture/storage.md

 ## List of system tables

-The Core owns its own tables that are used for providing the service.
+The Core owns its own tables that are used for maintainaing blockchain functioning.
 These tables are created [here][blockchain-schema]

 There are the following system tables:

 - `transactions`, `MapIndex`.
-  Represents a map from transaction hash into raw transaction structure
+  Represents a map from transaction hash into raw transaction structure.
 - `tx_location_by_hash`, `MapIndex`.
   Keeps the block height and tx position inside block for every transaction hash.